Runnymede Collegiate Institute

-Runnymede Collegiate Institute (colloquially known as Runnymede CI, RCI, or Runnymede) is a public high school in Toronto, Ontario, Canada.
-The school first opened in 1927 and is operated by the Toronto District School Board.
+Runnymede Collegiate Institute (colloquially known as Runnymede CI, RCI, or Runnymede) is a public high school in Toronto, Ontario, Canada managed and operated by the Toronto District School Board.
+The school first opened in 1927 as Runnymede High School by the York Township High School Board, which became the Board of Education for the City of York until 1998.

 Runnymede has a population of 500 students and has a variety of course offerings ranging from computer technology to co-operative education, from modern languages to music.

+This school is one of the oldest active surviving high schools in the former City of York and is second oldest high school in York, the other being Weston Collegiate Institute to the north.
 The motto of this school is Vestigia Nulla Retrorsum ("No Steps Back").

 History

-Runnymede Collegiate Institute was completed and officially opened on November 11, 1927, although classes had begun on September 6 for 250 students and a staff of 10 teachers led by Principal Bruce W. Clark.
+Runnymede High School was completed and officially opened on November 11, 1927 by the York High School Township Board, although classes had begun on September 6 for 250 students and a staff of 10 teachers led by Principal Bruce W. Clark.
 The original Collegiate Gothic building was designed by Charles Wellington Smith and consisted of eight classrooms, three science labs, an auditorium, a library, a gymnasium, a cafeteria and a locker area on three floors.
+The school adopted the current name, Runnymede Collegiate Institute, in 1928.

 Significant additions to the building were completed in 1928, 1958 and 1966.
 The building now includes over 30 classrooms, a swimming pool, two gyms, computers labs and a large cafeteria.

 The school was built on land, which had belonged to John Scarlett.
 His estate was called "Runnymede" after the field of Runnymede, where King John of England signed Magna Carta.
 The school's colours, red and white, derive partly from Scarlett's name, and also from the fact that the school opened in the year of Canada's Diamond Jubilee.
 Owing to their red school jackets, Runnymede students came to be known as Redmen in the 1930s.
 Over time an Indian head logo was adopted to go with the name.
 The Redmen name and logo were retired in 1994.

-Prior to 1998, the school was part of the Board of Education for the City of York.
+In 1998, RCI became part of the newly amalgamated Toronto District School Board after the dissolution of YBE.